HoliczCoder/Sendmail_mongoDB/readme.md

 - It contains unsubscribe button to unsubscribe cateogory
 - If mail sent failed, isSendingFail field in subscriber will change to true
 - If mail sent sucessfully, lastSendDate will be updated
-- CronJob can be used but never tested
+- CronJob can be used but never tested before